CycloneDX/cyclonedx-node-npm/README.md

   --no-validate             Disable validation of resulting BOM.
   --mc-type <type>          Type of the main component.
+                            (choices: "application", "firmware", "library", default: "application") -v, --verbose             Increase the verbosity of messages.
+                            Use multiple times to increase the verbosity even more.
-                            (choices: "application", "firmware", "library", default: "application") -V, --version             output the version number -h, --help                display help for command
+  -V, --version             output the version number -h, --help                display help for command
 ```